NJOYInc/sql-basic/README.md

     * number of orders placed by a customer who has previously placed an order
 2. Upon further inspection, it has been noticed that there are a number of hours for which there are no orders.
 It's not clear why, so we'd like a query that lists all hours for which there are no orders.
 3. Your query from #1 may not have accounted for hours for which there are no orders.
 Copy your query from #1 and ammend the query to show "0" for all metrics when there is no data for a given hour.
-4. We'd like to know the difference in revenue from customers who have completed one order versus customers who have completed more than one order.
-Write a query that shows the total revenue (`total_price` less `total_tax`) for each of these two groups: New Customers and Returning Customers.
-5. You might find that some customers have orders that are only seconds apart from each other.
+4. You might find that some orders have zero total tax.
 This seems like bad data.
-Copy the query from #5 and ammend to filter out any customers whose orders are less than a minute from each other.
+Update the query from #3 to filter out any orders that should not be considered for revenue calculation.